 Instructions

 - Melt chocolate in a small sauce pan, over low heat.
-Stir frequently, until chocolate is fully melted.
+Stir frequently, until the chocolate is fully melted.

 - Store in fridge or freezer.